ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

     If a browser has JavaScript or cookies disabled, make sure that you put some "dummy" value as identifier in the tracking request to avoid losing tracking information.
-    Even if the event is not user-specific, it's still useful for [popularity models]([[= user_doc =]]/personalization/recommendation_models/).
+    Even if the event isn't user-specific, it's still useful for [popularity models]([[= user_doc =]]/personalization/recommendation_models/).

 The Personalization server internally creates a hash of every user ID.
-The original ID is not saved.
+The original ID isn't saved.
-It's still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
+it's still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
 The user ID is case sensitive.